-Mary Korkodian is an estate planner and probate/trust litigator with Baker, Burton & Lundy.
-Prior to joining the firm, Mary worked as a Contract Administration Director (and later In-House Counsel) at a commercial real estate management company, where she evaluated overall risk profiles for leases and tenants, negotiated and drafted various real estate contracts on behalf of high net worth real estate investors, resolved contractual disputes, and worked with outside counsel on numerous breach of contract lawsuits.
+Mary Korkodian is an associate with Baker, Burton & Lundy who focuses her practice on trust, probate, and real estate matters.
+Prior to joining the firm, Mary worked as a Contract Administration Director (and later In-House Counsel) at a commercial real estate management company.
+There, she evaluated overall risk profiles for office, retail, and industrial leases and tenants, negotiated and drafted various real estate contracts on behalf of high-net-worth real estate investors, resolved contractual disputes, and worked with outside counsel on numerous breach of contract lawsuits.

 Real Estate Experience

 Mary’s individual and business clients benefit from her 16 years of real estate experience in all areas of her practice, including estate planning, tax and asset protection planning, trust and probate litigation, and real estate transactions.
 She identifies what is meaningful to her clients and understands the importance of efficiently managing assets to minimize future estate taxes and prepare for life’s sometime unexpected outcomes.